tulane-cmps6610-fall-2025/extra-credit-review-AminMirfakhar/answers.md

  is possible) and one example that has polylogarithmic (i.e., ideal) span.

-   - problems with recurent structure have chain of dependencies which cause maximum span. example could be Fibonacci (Naive DP Order) which ends up with span $\in O(n)$
+   - Problems with recurrent structure have chain of dependencies which cause maximum span. example could be Fibonacci (Naive DP Order) which ends up with span $\in O(n)$
-   - with the balanced recurence tree we can end up with polylogarithmic span like Parallel Prefix Sum (Scan) that has span $\in O(\log n)$
+   - With the balanced recurrence tree we can end up with polylogarithmic span like Parallel Prefix Sum (Scan) that has span $\in O(\log n)$

 ---